sr-gi/bitcoin_tools/README.md

 # Bitcoin tools

 bitcoin_tools is a Python library created for teaching and researching purposes.
-It main objective is twofold.
-First it aims to ease the understating of Bitcoin transaction creation, by using well-documented and easy to understand python code.
-Moreover, it aims to provide a powerful tool that allow their users to create custom `transaction` / `scripts`, while giving the required tools to access interesting data such as the `utxo set`.
+It's main objective is twofold.
+First it aims to ease the understanding of Bitcoin transaction creation, by using well-documented and easy to understand python code.
+Second, it aims to provide a tool able to create custom `transactions` / `scripts`.
+Either `scriptSig` and `scriptPubKey` can be built from human redable strings created using `Script` sintax.
+Finally, tools for accessing and analysing interesting data such as the `utxo set` are also provided, along with several examples.

 bitcoin_tools allows you to: